 …he states the date of her visit to S. C. was the latter part of 1812 or early 1813.
 In the spring of 1816 he went to purchase some negroes to settle some of the older children of this unfortunate marriage and was absent three months.
 On returning he met her on Cumberland Mt. on her way to Carolina.
 She and her little son [William Jr.?] had taken up for the night at the same house at which respondent arrived later the same evening.
 He requested her to return with him.
 She remained away four years, then came to visit her daughter in Limestone County; she came to his house and selected what she wanted and returned to her son-in-law Mr. Tate’s, later left Tate’s and went to another son-in-law’s Donahoo.
 “The conduct of a perverse woman baffles all calculation.
 She pursues the phantoms of her own disordered imagination.
 Forgets the realities of her side of the question and charges crimes on your respondent and his neighbors which exist alone in her own fancy.”

-The Huntsville court granted William Rountree a divorce from Sally Rountree, and Sally was ordered to pay court costs.
-Since the county courts were empowered only to grant a divorce a mensa et thoro (i.e., from bed and board), it was necessary for the state legislature to pass a bill granting the dissolution of the marriage, which it did in late November 1824.3 Madison County was not the only site of their disputes.
-They had two children living in Lauderdale County, and a history of that county states:4
+The Huntsville court granted William Rountree a divorce a mensa et thoro from Sally Rountree, allowing them to live apart but not remarry, and Sally was ordered to pay court costs.
+Since the county courts were empowered only to grant a divorce a mensa et thoro (i.e., from bed and board), it was necessary for the state legislature to pass a bill granting the dissolution of the marriage, which it considered in late November 1824 and granted a few weeks later.4 Madison County was not the only site of their disputes.
+They had two children living in Lauderdale County, and a history of that county states:5

 - Madison County Chancery Court Record Book A, pp 212-3 as abstracted in Alabama Records, Pauline Jones Gandrud, Vol. 138. [↩]